CSCI-KNOX/CSCI-3753-PA1/README.md

 2. `Linkage.h` defines macros that are used to keep the stack safe and ordered.
 3. Asmlinkage is a `#define` for some `gcc` magic that tells the compiler that the function should not expect to find any of its arguments in registers (a common optimization), but only on the CPU's stack.
 It is defined in the linkage.h header files
 4. We have named the function sys_helloworld because all system calls’ name start with `sys_prefix`.
-5. The function printk is used to print out kernel messages, and here we are using it with the KERN EMERG macro to print out "Hello World!" as if it were a kernel emergency.
+5. The function printk is used to print out kernel messages, and here we are using it with the KERN ALERT macro to print out "Hello World!" as if it were a kernel emergency.
 Note that depending on your system settings, printk message may not print to your terminal.
 Most of the time they only get printed to the kernel syslog (`/var/log/syslog`) system.
 If the severity level is high enough, they will also print to the terminal.
 Look up printk online or in the kernel docs for more information.

 ### 2.2 Add to kernel makefile